vcerovski/binfix/README.md

-An example from <em>Common LISP the Language 2nd ed.</em> where Cartesian coordinates are converted into polar coordinates via change of class can be straightforwardly written in BINFIX as
+An example from <em>Common LISP the Language 2nd ed.</em> where Cartesian coordinates are converted into polar coordinates via change of class can be straightforwardly written in BINFIX (prior to v0.50) as

     {def class position () ();